actions/actions-runner-controller/README.md

 ### Enterprise Runners

-To add a set of runners to an enterprise you will need to use the `RunnerDeployment`.
+To add a set of runners to an enterprise you will need to use the `RunnerDeployment` kind.
 See the [Runner Deployments](#runnerdeployments) section for more details on this kind.

 These runners come with some limitations and characteristics to be aware of.